 Churchwell graduated from the Vanderbilt School of Engineering magna cum laude in 1975.
 He won the Biomedical Engineering Student Program Award that same year.
 He received his medical degree from Harvard Medical School in 1979 and later completed his internship, residency and cardiology fellowship at Emory University School of Medicine and affiliated hospitals in Atlanta.
 In addition, he was the first African American chief medical resident at Grady Memorial Hospital (1984–1985).

 Churchwell received the J. Willis Hurst Award for Best Clinical Teacher in 1991 from Emory and in 2004 he was named the Emory University School of Medicine Resident Alumni Distinguished Achievement Award winner.
 For the past ten years he has been named one of the nation's top cardiologists in “The Best Doctors in America.”

-In 2010, he was awarded The Distinguished Alumnus Award of Vanderbilt University School of Engineering; and in 2011, along with his physician brothers Kevin and Keith, he received the nationally recognized Trumpet Award for Medicine.
+In 2010, he was awarded The Distinguished Alumnus Award of Vanderbilt University School of Engineering.
+Along with his physician brothers Kevin and Keith, he received the 2011 Trumpet Award for Medicine.

-In 2015, he was appointed to the Board of Trustees for Cumberland University in Lebanon, Tennessee, where he serves as the Governance Committee Director and offering best practices on leadership and board diversity practices.
+In 2015, he was appointed to the Board of Trustees for Cumberland University in Lebanon, Tennessee.
 In 2016, he was named to the American Institute for Medical and Biological Engineering (AIMBE) for his work in biomedical engineering education.
 And in 2017, he received the Vanderbilt University Pioneer in Diversity Award.

-Churchwell lives in Brentwood, Tennessee, and is married to Doreatha Henderson Churchwell, a nurse educator at Vanderbilt University Medical Center.
-They have two children, Crystal A. Churchwell and André L. Churchwell, Jr.
+Churchwell lives in Brentwood, Tenn., and is married to Doreatha Henderson Churchwell, a nurse educator at Vanderbilt University Medical Center.
+They have two children: Crystal A. Churchwell and André L. Churchwell Jr.